CampanellaCreations/rearrange/README.md

 ==============

 This rearranges names.
-This is garbage
+This is a clean version
-I'm adding stuff for Jack to see on the cloud